Multiple fatalities reported after crash in Imperial County

 IMPERIAL COUNTY, Calif.
-(KABC) -- Multiple fatalities were reported after a crash involving a big rig and another vehicle in Imperial County Tuesday morning.
+(KABC) -- Multiple people were killed in a crash involving a big rig and another vehicle in Imperial County Tuesday morning, authorities said.

 California Highway Patrol officers were responding to the scene, which is about 90 mins east of San Diego, authorities said.